Xaphedo/Stoneshard-CraftableArrows/README.md

 Currently adding:
 - **Charred-tip Arrows and Bolts:** wood-only projectiles with fire-hardened tips, made from sticks at a campfire.
 They're weak, they're cheap, and they can be used as the shafts for battle-worthy arrows and bolts.
 - **Arrowheads:** all the three vanilla types, leafshaped, broadhead, and bodkin.
-They stack to 100 and can be bought and found in many different places.
-They make for convenient loot.
+They can be bought and found in many different places.
+They stack to 100, making for convenient loot.
 - **Hide Glue:** necessary for gluing arrowheads onto charred-tip arrows or bolts, producing the respective ammo.
 Can be bought from tailors and, in smaller quantities, carpenters.
 Stacks to 500.
 - **Costumization Settings (Arrowheads):** arrowheads by default are both valuables and ingredients.
 Valuables are some of the easiest items to sell, so you have the option to remove that category if you'd like more of a challenge.
 - **Costumization Settings (Charred-Tip Ammo):** you can change how many arrows or bolts are made from a single stick, as well as how weak or powerful this ammo is.